olegz/yaya/README.md

 ### YARN could and should be as simple as:
 ```
-// Create a command to be executed in the container launched by the Application Master
+JavaApplicationContainerSpec appContainer = new JavaApplicationContainerSpec(MyJavaContainer.class);
+// or create a Unix application container
 UnixApplicationContainerSpec appContainer = new UnixApplicationContainerSpec("ls -all");
-// or create a Java command
-// JavaApplicationContainerSpec appContainer = new JavaApplicationContainerSpec(MyJavaContainer.class);

 // Create YARN application
 YarnApplication yarnApplication =